What Falls Under Cosmetic Negligence?

-As the popularity of cosmetic treatments rises throughout the UK, the risk for cosmetic negligence, unfortunately, does too.
+As the popularity of cosmetic treatments rises throughout the UK, the risk for cosmetic negligence, and cosmetic surgery compensation, unfortunately, does too.
 As with all medical negligence claims, knowing what qualifies as negligence is half the battle.
 Only then can you assess whether you are able to make a successful claim.
 The problem with cosmetic negligence is that it may take the claimant a while to realise that their surgery is at the root of their discomfort, but that doesn’t mean you should be put off taking action.
 Before you take the next step, find out what falls under cosmetic negligence.

 The Cosmetic Surgery Industry in the UK